 I fixed a bug.
 What should I do now?

 The more code you write, the more bugs you create.
-Indeed, this is a known fact that almost all applications are buggy!
-This means that as a software developer, you must spend a part of your time debugging applications.
+This is a well-known fact: almost all applications have bugs.
+As a software developer, you will inevitably spend part of your time debugging applications.

 There are a few common steps when debugging an application:

-I think we should do more than just fix the specific problem.
-Here are a few questions you should ask yourself when fixing the bug.
-If you don't like the answers to these questions, then probably it is time to do something about your application or development environment 😉
+We should do more than just fix the specific problem.
+Here are a few questions to ask yourself after fixing a bug.
+If you don't like the answers, it may be time to improve your application or development environment 😉

 #Was it easy to get all the information required to reproduce the bug?